-As shown in Figure 3.14-2 through 3.14-9, there are abandoned mines and mining facilities such as mine shafts and tunnels present within the lands requested for withdrawal or proposed for acquisition.
-The Navy would be responsible for the inventory, monitoring, and the proper handling of any Abandoned Mine Land features on Navy property under Alternative 1.
+As shown in Figure 3.14-4, Figure 3.14-5, Figure 3.14-8, Figure 3.14-9, Figure 3.14-12, Figure 3.14-13, Figure 3.14-15, and Figure 3.14-16, there are abandoned mines and mining facilities such as mine shafts and tunnels present within the lands requested for withdrawal and proposed for acquisition.
+The Navy would be responsible for the inventory, monitoring, and the proper handling of any Abandoned Mine

+Land features on Navy property under Alternative 1.
 Abandoned mines found within lands with public access such as the DVTA would be secured in accordance with applicable abandoned mine land program policies.
 Securing abandoned mines would involve fencing, backfilling, sealing, or bat compatible closures as applicable (Nevada Commission on Mineral Resources, 2016).
+All management of abandoned mines would be coordinated with the Nevada Department of Minerals Abandoned Mines Program Office.

 In ranges that are restricted to public access, the public would not be able to access abandoned mines.
-Because the withdrawn or acquired land areas would be designated for military use and fenced on the Bravo ranges and the abandoned mines found on the DVTA and other areas open to public access, Alternative 1 would not increase the risk to public health and safety as a result of abandoned mine lands.
+Because the withdrawn or acquired land areas would be designated for military use and fenced on the Bravo ranges and the abandoned mines found on the DVTA and other areas open to public access would be secured in accordance with all applicable legal requirements, and Navy policies and protocols, Alternative 1 would not increase the risk to public health and safety as a result of abandoned mine lands.
+The Navy will follow the Nevada Bureau of Mines and Geology procedures for management of abandoned mine land on the DVTA.
 Based on these considerations, impacts on public health and safety and protection of children from abandoned mine lands would not be significant and a range-by-range analysis is not required.